 What to Wear

-The drastic change in temperature between midday and evening made choosing what to wear a bit tricky!
-I would recommend to bring layers, including a light sweater or jacket as well as a waterproof layer or umbrella.
+The drastic change in temperature between midday and evening makes choosing what to wear a bit tricky!
+The best option is to bring layers, including a light sweater or jacket as well as a waterproof layer or umbrella.

 Comfortable walking shoes with good grips will help you navigate the slippery paving stones, especially if it rains.